 Chorus, Rise , and Ruah Community Services are excited to announce funding from Lotterywest for a WA first – a collaboration addressing social and sustainability challenges through impact investing into innovative social enterprise models in collaboration with Impact Seed.
-The funding partnership was officially announced this morning by the Hon.
+The funding partnership was officially announced by the Hon.
 Michelle Roberts MLA at the Rise offices in Midland.

 Impact Collective’s program will work hand in hand with WA changemakers and social innovators to design and adapt social enterprise models within the target social impact areas of the Collective, and support these projects towards impact investment.

+The not for profit community services sector serves many hundreds of thousands of West Australians experiencing vulnerability and disadvantage accessing these services each year.
 The sector, which which employs over 120,000 West Australians in this vital work, is under immense pressure to explore innovative solutions to increased service demand amid funding constraints.
 The unfolding negative socioeconomic repercussions of COVID has catalysed community demand for a new approach to build back better.

 The Impact Collective program will focus on social entreprise initiatives tackling serious issues facing WA communities, such as the rise in Family and Domestic Violence, the lack of transportation options for older people and people with a disabilities, the reported increase in loneliness across the community, as well as upskilling the not-for-profit workforce to respond to the changing needs of the industry.